Nautilus macromphalus

-Nautilus macromphalus, the bellybutton nautilus, is a species of nautilus native to the waters off New Caledonia, the Loyalty Islands, and northeastern Australia.
+Nautilus macromphalus, the bellybutton nautilus, is a species of nautilus native to the waters off New Caledonia and northeastern Australia.
 The shell of this species lacks a callus, leaving the umbilicus exposed, in which the inner coils of the shell are visible.
 This opening constitutes about 15% of the shell diameter at its widest point.

 Like all Nautilus species, N. macromphalus usually lives at depths of several hundred metres.
 During the night, however, they rise to much shallower waters (2 to 20 m depth) to feed.

 The tentacles of this species are long and thin, having raised ridges which help provide grip when catching prey.
 N. macromphalus is the smallest species of nautilus.
 The shell is usually up to around 16 cm in diameter, although the largest specimen ever recorded measured 180 mm.